Build-Week-Fish-Friends/Back-End/README.md

 ---

 ## API
-The leading URL for all endpoints provided below is: `someheroku.comendpoint`
+The leading URL for all endpoints provided below is: `https://fish-friends-resources.herokuapp.com`, simply add the endpoint uri and any relevant body JSON, headers, or queries to access resources.

 ### Auth